St Andrew's Metropolitan Cathedral, Glasgow

 Church Overview

-First major piece of Gothic revivalism in Glasgow, by James Gillespie Graham, 1816.
-The façade has substantial buttresses either side of the ornate entrance and a statue of St Andrew above the large central window.
+First major piece of Gothic revivalism in Glasgow, built by James Gillespie Graham between 1814 and 1817.
+The creamy ashlar façade has substantial buttresses either side of the ornate entrance and a statue of St Andrew above the large central window.
 Following its designation as a cathedral in 1884, the interior was renovated by Pugin & Pugin.
+Fine marble reredos, canopied altar and polychromed marble pulpit.
 Organ was originally in Elgin Place Congregational Church.
-Extensive restoration, 2009-11.

 Services